deanpatel2/deanpatel2.github.io/work.md

 - Developed a multi-columnar noise detection model that identifies anomalies between related values at the row-level of datasets
   - E.g. If a city and zip were both valid in their own right, but did not match semantically (i.e. 02110 and New York City), we wanted to identify that as noise

->GlobalIDs gave me a taste of project management along with the opportunity to grapple with cutting-edge data science problems where scalability was paramount.
+>GlobalIDs gave me a glimpse into project management as well as the opportunity to work on cutting-edge data science projects for high-profile clients.

 ---